Content MarketingE-commerce and RetailSales Enablement, Automation, and Performance

 They don’t just stack the beds up against the wall and make you go through them.

-You too, will have to help your Looker visualize their life after using your product or service.
+You, too, will have to help your Looker visualize their life after using your product or service.

 How to Engage with a Looker: “Better Life”

-This call-to-action is the one most familiar to us on TV commercials.
+This call-to-action is the one most familiar to us from TV commercials.
 Because you are not likely to get up from your couch and buy something immediately, most big brands try to make you feel better about buying their product – when you finally get around to it.

 The Looker responds best to the better life call-to-action because they want what you show – even though they didn’t think they wanted it before they met you.
 It’s a critical way to help your prospect identify their need – even if it’s not spoken.